google/yggdrasil-decision-forests/yggdrasil_decision_forests/port/go/README.md

 // be discarded, only hte prepared "engine" is needed. engine, err := serving.NewEngine(model)

-// b/235436797: When running a model trained with the TensorFlow Decision
+// When running a model trained with the TensorFlow Decision Forests API (in
-// Forests API (in TensorFlow python, as opposed from the command-line),
+// TensorFlow python, as opposed from the command-line), use the
-// use the `NewEngineWithCompatibility` method instead.
-When the
+// `NewEngineWithCompatibility` method instead.
+This is a temporary
-// bug will be resolved, "NewEngine" will automatically apply the correct
+// compatibility issue, and will be resolved soon, when "NewEngine" will
-// compatibility.
-engine, err := serving.NewEngineWithCompatibility(model, example.CompatibilityTensorFlowDecisionForests)
+// automatically apply the correct compatibility. engine, err := serving.NewEngineWithCompatibility(model, example.CompatibilityTensorFlowDecisionForests)

 // Indices for the input features of the model.